Processing math: 0%

 usefmin —use solver to find MLE of lambda.boolean | struct.

-if usefmin is true or usefmin is a struct it is possible to use MATLAB solvers fminsearch or fminunc to find the maximum likelihood estimates of $\lambda_P$ and $\lambda_N$.
-The default value of usefmin is false that is solver is not used and the likelihood is evaluated at the grid of points with steps 0.01.
+If usefmin is true or usefmin is a struct, it is possible to use MATLAB solvers fminsearch or fminunc to find the maximum likelihood estimates of \lambda_P and \lambda_N.
+The default value of usefmin is false, which means the solver is not used, and the likelihood is evaluated at the grid of points with steps 0.01.

 Value Description